tkw1536/blog.guys.wtf/content/2025/07/07-08/go-empty-struct.md

 draft:          true
 ---

-This morning I read a [post on the go blog](https://go.dev/blog/generic-interfaces) which eventually implemented a HashSet as:
+This morning I read a post on the go blog [^1] which eventually implemented a HashSet as:

 ```go
 type HashSet[E comparable] map[E]bool